The following income can be subtracted/deducted from your New Mexico return:

 Liquor License Lessor Deduction

-Deduction for certain expenses related to a NM licensed cannabis business
+Deduction for certain expenses related to a New Mexico licensed cannabis business

 Enter the amount equal to any expenditure that is eligible to be claimed as a federal income tax deduction but is disallowed by Section 280E of the Internal Revenue Code.